atoye1/atoye1/README.md

 - 👋 Hi, I’m DongHun Seol
 - 👀 I’m interested in ...
-Becoming Professional Software Engineer especially Backend Engineer.
+Becoming Professional Software Engineer
 - 🌱 I’m currently learning ...
 CS Fundamentals

 - I think there is the only one way of making miracle.